-HBMEC from ScienCell Research Laboratories are isolated from human brain.
-HBMEC are cryopreserved at passage one and delivered frozen.
+HHSEC from ScienCell Research Laboratories are isolated from human liver.
+HHSEC are cryopreserved at passage one and delivered frozen.
 Each vial contains >5 x 10 cells in 1 ml volume.
-HBMEC are characterized by immunofluorescence with antibodies specific to vWF and/or CD31 (PECAM1).
-HBMEC are negative for HIV-1, HBV, HCV, mycoplasma, bacteria, yeast, and fungi.
-HBMEC are guaranteed to further culture under the conditions provided by ScienCell Research Laboratories; however, HBMEC are not recommended for expanding or long-term cultures due to limited expansion capacity.
+HHSEC are characterized by immunofluorescence with antibodies specific to vWF/Factor VIII and/or CD31 (PECAM1).
+HHSEC are negative for HIV-1, HBV, HCV, mycoplasma, bacteria, yeast and fungi.
+HHSEC are guaranteed to further expand for 5 population doublings under the conditions provided by ScienCell Research Laboratories.
+Note: HHSEC are not expected to proliferate many times in culture, so we recommend using cells for experiments at earliest passage after initial plating.